-The Guide to Non-Toxic Deodorant—Plus Our 7 Favorites
+The Guide to Clean Deodorant—Plus Our 5 Favorites

-We are there: Cracking the code for a non-toxic deodorant that really, truly works wasn’t easy, but it has been cracked—not just by a single company, but by several.
-While the potential health problems associated with conventional antiperspirants and deodorants have been common knowledge for decades, the alternatives were less than reliable and often so weak as to not really have an effect beyond the momentary scents of a few essential oils or herbs.
-If you really had an important presentation or a big date, even the most health-conscious person could not be faulted for keeping a backup conventional product somewhere in the back of the closet.
+We are there: Cracking the code for a clean deodorant that really, truly works wasn’t easy, but it has been cracked.
+While potential health problems associated with applying conventional antiperspirants and deodorants to the body have been talked about for decades, the alternatives were less than reliable and often so weak as to not have an effect beyond the momentary scent of a few essential oils or herbs.
+If you had an important presentation or a big date, even the most health-conscious person could not be faulted for keeping a backup conventional product somewhere in the back of the closet.

-Studies connecting antiperspirants and deodorants to breast cancer and Alzheimers have been inconclusive, though receive a breast cancer diagnosis at most major medical centers and you will be immediately told to stop using conventional antiperspirants and deodorants.
-Studies connecting antiperspirants to liver disease establish a clearer connection.
-Parabens from antiperspirant and deodorant formulas are found in breast cancer tumors, but because these diseases are complex, it is nearly impossible to draw definitive conclusions about causality.
+Studies connecting antiperspirants and deodorants to breast cancer and Alzheimer’s have been inconclusive, though receive a breast cancer diagnosis at most major medical centers and you will be told to stop using antiperspirants and deodorants that may irritate the skin.
+Parabens, which may be found in antiperspirant and deodorant formulas, have been found in breast cancer tumors, but because these diseases are complex, it is nearly impossible to draw conclusions about causality.

-Covello and other clean-beauty companies have developed deodorants that do none of the above—and still work.
+That said, depositing elements like synthetic fragrance (an ingredient that can legally be used to mask hundreds of other ingredients) and aluminum onto the thin skin of the underarms does not seem worth doing, especially because clean beauty companies have developed deodorants that do not and still keep you smelling fresh.
 They’re pretty incredible—and have to be tried to be believed.
-Clean deodorants come at the problem from several different angles: Some employ botanical and clay powders to absorb wetness; others use antibacterial essential oils to kill the bacteria that causes odor; others use plant ingredients to stop the chemical reaction between the sweat and the bacteria.
+Clean deodorants come at the problem from several different angles: Some employ botanical and clay powders to absorb wetness; others use essential oils and plant ingredients to target odor.

-“Formulas based in aluminum, propylene glycol, parabens, triclosan, silica, and more have been on the market for over a century now,” says Jamie Schmidt, founder of Portland-based Schmidt’s, who began her business after getting pregnant and undergoing a detoxifying “paradigm shift” on her household and personal care products.
+“Formulas based in propylene glycol, parabens, triclosan, silica, and more have been on the market for over a century now,” says Jamie Schmidt, the founder of Portland-based Schmidt’s, who began her business after getting pregnant and undergoing a detoxifying paradigm shift in her household and personal-care products.
 “But it isn’t that these ingredients are actually better performing than natural ones.
-By prioritizing a formula that is condensed and fast-absorbing to provide immediate results, you only need to apply a very small amount to get long-lasting protection compared to conventional deodorants.”
+If you prioritize a formula that is condensed and fast absorbing to provide immediate results, you need to apply only a very small amount compared to conventional deodorants to get long-lasting effects.”

 Getting the efficacy right is the hardest, agrees Emily Doyle, founder of Ursa Major.
 “After that, it’s about dialing in the experience and then making it consistently.
-A deodorant stick is a ‘hot pour’ product and that creates a lot of challenges in terms of ingredient stability and consistency.”
-Finally hitting on the perfect wetness-obliterating, silky feeling, beautifully scented combination was satisfying, she says: “People love the whole experience.
-And they love the peace of mind from using a clean, safe product.”
+A deodorant stick is a hot-pour product, and that creates a lot of challenges in terms of ingredient stability and consistency,” she explains.
+Finally hitting on the perfect silky-feeling, beautifully scented combination was satisfying, she says: “People love the whole experience.
+And they love the peace of mind in using a clean, safe product.”